datacommonsorg/docsite/api/sheets/places_in.md

 To retrieve the congressional districts in Alaska and Hawaii, perform the following steps:

-1. In cell A1, enter **geoId/02** for the DCID of Alaska and in Cell A2, enter **geoId/15** for the DCID of Hawaii.
+1. In cell A2, enter **geoId/02** for the DCID of Alaska and in Cell A3, enter **geoId/15** for the DCID of Hawaii.
-2. Enter `=DCGETNAME(A1:A2)` in cell B1 to retrieve the names of Alaska and Hawaii into column B.
+2. (Optional) Enter `=DCGETNAME(A2:A3)` in cell B1 to retrieve the names of Alaska and Hawaii into column B.
-3. Retrieve the DCIDs for the congressional districts by enter `=DCPLACESIN(A1:A2, "CongressionalDistrict")` into cell C1.
+3. Retrieve the DCIDs for the congressional districts by enter `=DCPLACESIN(A2:A3, "CongressionalDistrict")` into cell C2.
-4. Finally, retrieve the names of the congressional districts by entering `=DCGETNAMES(C1:C3)` into cell D1.
+4. Finally, retrieve the names of the congressional districts by entering `=DCGETNAMES(C2:C4)` into cell D2.

 ![Retrieving Congressional Districts in Alaska and Hawaii](/assets/images/sheets/sheets_places_in_congressional_districts_ak_hi.png)

-## Error Returns
+## Error Responses

-The `=DCPLACESIN(dcids, placeType)` formula returns names associated with given DCIDs to a cell or a column range of cells.
-See the Examples section above for examples of positive returns.
 If a DCID does not exist, the `=DCPLACESIN(dcids, placeType)` formula returns a value of #REF!.
 For example, the `=DCPLACESIN(A1, "CongressionalDistrict")` formula should return the congressional districts for the DCID in cell A1.
 However, because the “geoId/123123123” DCID does not exist, an error of #REF! is returned to cell B1 in the following sheet:

 ![alt_text](/assets/images/sheets/sheets_places_in_wrong_dcid.png)